konung/santas_little_helper/README.md

 Pretty self explanatory plugin.
 This is a collection of useful little snippets that I used through out various projects.
 If there is something you would like to add either check it out and modify it the way you want or let me know and I might add it here.
 It's dumb just like the famous dog, but it may surprise you.
+So be really careful and check out source to see what it does.

+<b>P.S.</b>
+I jsut disvored a gem called zucker which provides some of the fanctionality that I use.
+So check it out if you are interested.